2014–15 FC Barcelona season: July

 On 16 July, Barcelona announced that Spanish winger Cristian Tello would be moving on a two-year loan deal to Portuguese club Porto for a loan fee of €2 million.
-The deal includes a purchase option for Porto of €8 million.
+The deal included a purchase option for Porto of €8 million.
 Barcelona also informed that left back Adriano would be out four-to-six weeks with an abnormal heart rhythm discovered during his return medical.
 On 19 July, Barcelona played their first friendly of the pre-season against Recreativo de Huelva at the Nuevo Colombino in Huelva.
 The match ended 0–1 with the only goal coming from Barcelona B winger Joan Àngel Román in the 66th minute that gave Barça the Trofeo Colombino for the first time.

 On 22 July, Barcelona parted ways with La Masia graduate and youth system all-time leading scorer Bojan.
-Bojan moved to English club Stoke City where he joins fellow La Masia graduate Marc Muniesa and ex-Barça striker and current manager Mark Hughes.
+Bojan moved to English club Stoke City where he joined fellow La Masia graduate Marc Muniesa and ex-Barça striker and current manager Mark Hughes.
 On 23 July, Barcelona announced the transfer of French international central defender Jérémy Mathieu from Valencia for a transfer fee of €20 million.
 Mathieu signed a contract for four seasons, with an optional season, and a buyout fee of €50 million.
-With the move, Mathieu becomes the most expensive defender over 30 years old to be transferred.
+With the move, Mathieu became the most expensive defender over 30 years old to be transferred.